Are you an entrepreneur? Consider selling your product out of LCG. Click here for more info!

-Our vision is to be a vibrant Detroit-based gallery and museum that fosters a passion for the arts, community, and learning.
-We will have the largest permanent collection of art created by Detroit youth.
+Coal Gallery is to be a vibrant Detroit-based gallery and museum that fosters a

 When a coal is set ablaze, it can burn brightly.
 However, if it remains by itself, it cools quickly and will not reach its full potential or purpose.
 When burning coals come together, the heat generated is immense.
 Burning coals power whole cities.
 They have the potential to completely alter their environment – it is heated coal under pressure that produces one of earth’s hardest materials and most precious gems.
 Live Coal Gallery will bring together artists – live “coals” – who will be agents of transformation in our city and help build a dynamic and strong community.